EricTheMagician/node-gdrive-fuse/README.md

-#Due to personal circumstances, this project is no longer maintained.
+#This project is no longer maintained.
+#Checkout my other project: https://github.com/thejinx0r/DriveFS

 #GDriveF4JS